CodeCabin/wp-google-maps/readme.txt

-=== WP Google Maps ===
+=== WP Go Maps (formerly WP Google Maps) ===
 Contributors: WPGMaps, NickDuncan, CodeCabin_, DylanAuty Donate link: https://www.wpgmaps.com
-Tags: google maps, maps, map, map markers, google map, google maps plugin, wp google maps, wp google map, map plugin, store locator, google map plugin, map widget, open layers, Requires at least: 3.5
+Tags: google maps, maps, map, map markers, google map, google maps plugin, wp google maps, wp google map, map plugin, store locator, google map plugin, map widget, open layers, elementor map
+Requires at least: 3.5
-Tested up to: 5.6
+Tested up to: 6.0
 Requires PHP: 5.3
-Stable tag: trunk
+Stable tag: 9.0.0
 License: GPLv2

 The easiest to use Google maps plugin!
-Create a custom Google map or Store Locator with high quality markers containing categories, descriptions, images and links.
+Create a custom Google map, store locator or map widget with high quality markers containing categories, descriptions, images and links.

 == Description ==

-The easiest to use Google Maps and Open Layers Maps plugin!
+The easiest to use Google Maps and Open Layers Map plugin!

-Add a customized Google map or Store Locator to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
+Add a customized Google map, map widget or Store Locator to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
 No fuss.
 No iFrames and super easy to use!
 Perfect for contact page maps, routes, maps showing delivery areas and any other use you can think of!

-While the free version of WP Google Maps allows you to create a Google map with as many markers as you like, the Pro version allows you to do so much more!
+While the free version of WP Go Maps allows you to create a Google map with as many markers as you like, the Pro version allows you to do so much more!

+Create Elementor Maps, map blocks and map widgets easily with our WP Go Maps Elementor map block integration, straight out the box!

-The [WP Google Maps Pro Version](https://www.wpgmaps.com/purchase-professional-version/) version allows you create custom Google maps with high quality markers containing locations, descriptions, images, categories, links and directions.
+The [WP Go Maps Pro Version](https://www.wpgmaps.com/purchase-professional-version/) version allows you create custom Google maps with high quality markers containing locations, descriptions, images, categories, links and directions.

 = Lite Version (Free) =
 * The most popular Google Maps plugin on WordPress